junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 [//]: # (put Arduino Uno board screenshot here)

+## Software Requirements

+These are the main software components used in this project:

+### Arduino IDE

 The Arduino Uno is programmed using the [Arduino Software (IDE)](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2/).
 Please follow the [official guide](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing/) to install the Arduino IDE on your computer.

-## Software Requirements

-  - Babylon.js
-  - GridDB
-  - Node.js
+### Node.js

-  - WebSocket
-- **Initial Setup Instructions:**
+Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser.
+It is used to build scalable network applications.
+Please follow the [official guide](https://nodejs.org/en/download/) to install Node.js on your computer.

+Node.js is used as a server to process the motion data from the IMU sensor, store to database and send it to the web browser.

+### GridDB

+GridDB is an open-source, in-memory NoSQL database for IoT and big data applications.
+It is optimized for time-series data and geospatial data.
+Please follow the [official guide](https://griddb.org/docs/install-and-setup/) to install GridDB on your computer.

+GridDB is used to store the motion data from the IMU sensor for future analysis.

+## Initial Setup Instructions

+### Setting up the hardware

-  - Setting up the development environment.
+### Setting up the development environment.

 ## IMU and Arduino Integration